pagi-org/spec/pagi.md

 :    Returns the type of the edge.
 :    Valid in EDGE.

+getEdgeTargetType
+:    Returns the type of the target node of the edge.
+:    Valid in EDGE.

 getEdgeTargetId
 :    Returns the id of the target node of the edge.
 :    Valid in EDGE.